bmxer8/applicant_project/INSTALL.md

 update AbstractModel.php and module/Myapp/src/Myapp/Model/AbstractModel.php
 with your database credentials.

+ensure that mysqlnd is installed to php so that $stmt->get_result() works.

+php -m | grep mysqlnd

+mysqlnd also requires long passwords on mysql, if you get an error about [mysql_old_password] run SET PASSWORD FOR 'user'@'localhost' = PASSWORD('yourpasswd') in mysql

 add the following to your httpd.conf where applicant.localhost is defined in your /etc/hosts file.
 DocumentRoot and Directory will need to be adjusted to where the applicant_project directory is located.

+/* make sure to read this file as raw since the github viewer messes up the VirtualHost definition */
 <VirtualHost applicant.localhost:80>
     ServerName applicant.localhost
     DocumentRoot /var/www/html/applicant_project/public